 Here we begin with DC power source.
-We all want to do something big when we start learn something, but before making big thing we need to begin with the initial knowledge because before running we need to be able to walk.
+We all want to do something big when we start learning something, but before making big things we need to begin with the initial knowledge because before running we need to be able to walk.

 Same like this we need basic circuitry information before to make many more great things.
 In this will we see how to use different electronic components in a circuit and what is the use of them.

 DC POWER SOURCE